 - Flexible Drop Off 2:30-3 pm and Flexible Pick Up 5-5:30 pm

 - A minimum non-refundable deposit of $35 is required to hold your program space.

 - Full payment is due a week in advance.
 Payments can be made by credit card online or in person/by mail with check or cash.

-- Membership costs $55/year and provides program discounts and free admission to Nature Quests, Green Start Play Days, Citizen Science Saturdays, and the Haunted Hike.
+- Membership costs $55/year and provides program discounts for Daycamps and free admission to Nature Quests, Green Start Play Days, Citizen Science Saturdays, and the Haunted Hike.
 Make sure your membership is current as of the start date of your first program.
 Contact us to check your status as needed.